-Each county may submit 1 individual entry from 50233a; 1 individual entry from 50234a; 1 club entry from 50233b and one from 50234b.
-Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.
+Each county may submit 1 individual entry from 50233a; 1 individual entry from 50234a; 1 Group entry from 50233b and one from 50234b.
+Due to space restrictions, exhibits are limited to 36" X 48" and 15" deep.

-Passport to the World, Individual (SF 50233a)
+Passport to the World, Individual (SF 50233a) Passport to the World - Required

 Prepare a display illustrating what you have learned about a country.
 This might include topics such as geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, environment, or holidays.
 Exhibits can focus on one or two topics in depth or cover more topics in brief.
 Exhibit should be educational in nature and should not promote one's beliefs over another person's beliefs.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
-Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.
+Tips on creating an engaging display board are available at go.illinois.edu/4HDisplayTips.
+In addition to their display, youth should bring a copy of their Passport to the World project manual to judging.
+Sections of the book related to what they focus on in their display should be completed.
+Please note: judging for the individual project should not include a planned presentation about the chosen country.
+Judging is meant to be a conversation between the judge and member about the project and the learning experience.

-Passport to the World, Club (SF 50233b)
+Passport to the World, Group (SF 50233b) Passport to the World - Required